Fusing Blockchain and AI with Metaverse: A Survey: Introduction

-Currently, researchers cannot accurately judge the shape and boundary of the future metaverse.
-They could only envision some of its possible characteristics, such as open space, decentralization, human-computer interaction experience, digital assets, and digital economy.
-The avatars of human player, their creations and consumption in metaverse truly affect the physical world and even change the behaviors of people in the physical world, through the influence of people's thoughts (e.g., choosing the entertainment method).
-This change has a profound social significance \cite{likall,dionisio20133d}, and thus forms the life-style of post-human society while reconstructing the digital economic system.
-Metaverse can be viewed as a complete and self-consistent economic system, a complete chain of the production and consumption of digital items.
-The economy of metaverse refers to the digital production-based economic behaviors, e.g., creation, exchange, and consumption in the digital world, is the fundamental components of the digital economy.
+The avatars of human {players}, their creations, and consumption in metaverse truly affect the physical world and even change the behaviors of people in the physical world, through the influence of people's thoughts (e.g., choosing the entertainment method).
+This change has a profound social significance \cite{likall,dionisio20133d}, and thus forms the {lifestyle} of post-human society while reconstructing the digital economic system.
+The metaverse can be viewed as a complete and self-consistent economic system, a complete chain of the production and consumption of digital items.
+The economy of metaverse refers to the digital production-based economic behaviors, e.g., creation, exchange, and consumption in the digital {world are} the fundamental components of the digital economy.
 The development of the economic system can be regarded as one of the most challenging tasks of metaverse.
 This is because the production and consumption of digital assets that can be traded in the virtual world is a phenomenon that traditional economists have not encountered \cite{laduke1994traditional}.
 Moreover, in a public, fair, and self-organized virtual world, the centralized economic system of the physical world cannot operate efficiently due to the high transaction volumes involved.
-Therefore, the economic system of metaverse must be constructed in a decentralized manner such that the virtual assets of avatars could be traded efficiently in metaverse.
+Considering the interaction between the virtual world and the physical world, metaverse should enable the currency circulation to break the barrier of life, products, learning, working, etc. Therefore, the economic system of metaverse must be constructed in a decentralized manner such that the virtual assets of avatars could be traded efficiently in metaverse.